Mopelade/Maven-Family-Leave-Challenge-/README.md

 * 257 out of 1600 companies offer paid paternity leave, accounting for the 9.15% of the total number of companies, and out of the 257 leaves 11.44% are below  ILO  14 weeks leave recommendation.

+## Insight

+* The average maternity  leave is appromximately 11 weeks, while paternity leave is 7 weeks.
+* New fathers hardly get